Chocolate Tart Recipe

 - Once completely cooled, fill a small kitchen sieve with cocoa powder and lightly dust the chocolate tart with cocoa.
 Then decorate with raspberries, for example.

-Already tried this recipe?Thanks for your rating.
+Already tried this recipe?Thank you for your rating.

 Note: The following links are affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.
 When you click on a product link, Amazon’s privacy and cookie policies apply.
 You can find more information in the Privacy Policy.